Brasilito, Costa Rica: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you choose the right type.
-A lot of adapters available online are just plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you find the correct kind.
+A lot of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
 If your devices can't do that they could get fried.
 This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount